I once spent a rainy summer walking through Ireland and stayed for a couple weeks at an inn so isolated that the nearest pub was three miles away.

 Without street lights, the fog stole even the memory of light.
 I could have stood on the surface of the sun and still not counted my fingers through the intensity of that darkness.

-We walked with only the crunch of the gravel to guide us and just beyond town as we crossed the first arm of the bog, Ian stopped and said sternly, “Wait here” and stepped off into the darkness, leaving me with only the sound of his receding footsteps.
+We walked with only the crunch of the gravel to guide us and just beyond town as we crossed the first arm of the bog, Ian stopped and said sternly, “Wait here” then he stepped off into the darkness, leaving me with only the sound of his receding footsteps.

 Squish, squish, squish, squish.